Sherman's March to the Sea: Military situation

-Sherman's "March to the Sea" followed his successful Atlanta Campaign of May to September 1864.
+Sherman's "March to the Sea" followed his successful Atlanta campaign of May to September 1864.
 He and the Union Army's commander, Lt.
 Gen. Ulysses S. Grant, believed that the Civil War would come to an end only if the Confederacy's strategic capacity for warfare could be decisively broken.
 Sherman therefore planned an operation that has been compared to the modern principles of scorched earth warfare.
-Although his formal orders (excerpted below) specified control over destruction of infrastructure in areas in which his army was unmolested by guerrilla activity, he recognized that supplying an army through liberal foraging would have a destructive effect on the morale of the civilian population it encountered in its wide sweep through the state.
+Although his formal orders specified control over destruction of infrastructure in areas in which his army was unmolested by guerrilla activity, he recognized that supplying an army through liberal foraging would have a destructive effect on the morale of the civilian population it encountered in its wide sweep through the state.

 The second objective of the campaign was more traditional.
 Grant's armies in Virginia continued in a stalemate against Robert E. Lee's army, besieged in Petersburg, Virginia.
 By encroaching into the rear of Lee's positions, Sherman could increase pressure on Lee's Army of Northern Virginia and keep Confederate reinforcements from reaching him.

 The campaign was designed by Grant and Sherman to be similar to Grant's innovative and successful Vicksburg campaign and Sherman's Meridian campaign, in that Sherman's armies would reduce their need for traditional supply lines by "living off the land" after consuming their 20 days of rations.
-Foragers, known as "bummers," would provide food seized from local farms for the army while they destroyed the railroads and the manufacturing and agricultural infrastructure of Georgia.
-In planning for the march, Sherman used livestock and crop production data from the 1860 census to lead his troops through areas where he believed they would be able to forage most effectively.
-The twisted and broken railroad rails that the troops heated over fires, wrapped around tree trunks and left behind became known as "Sherman's neckties."
+Foragers, known as "bummers", would provide food seized from local farms for the army while they destroyed the railroads and the manufacturing and agricultural infrastructure of Georgia.
+In planning for the march, Sherman used livestock and crop production data from the 1860 United States census to lead his troops through areas where he believed they would be able to forage most effectively.
+The twisted and broken railroad rails that the troops heated over fires, wrapped around tree trunks and left behind became known as Sherman's neckties.

 Orders

-As the army would be out of touch with the North throughout the campaign, Sherman gave explicit orders, Sherman's Special Field Orders, No. 120, regarding the conduct of the campaign.
+As the army would be out of touch with the North throughout the campaign, Sherman gave explicit orders, Sherman's Special Field Orders, No. 120, regarding its conduct.
 The following is an excerpt from those orders:

 Opposing forces

 Union

 Sherman, commanding the Military Division of the Mississippi, did not employ his entire army group in the campaign.
 Confederate Lt.
 Gen. John Bell Hood was threatening Chattanooga, and Sherman detached two armies under Maj.
 Gen. George H. Thomas to deal with Hood in the Franklin–Nashville campaign.
+Thomas would go on to defeat Hood, leaving Sherman's main army effectively unopposed.